 While evaluating over 500 companies, researchers from MIT found 62 unique values.
 Some of the most common included innovation, respect, customer, collaboration, and integrity.
 Some businesses will create dozens of values when choosing them, but that isn’t the best option.
 Nobody will remember them all, and they won’t drive people’s behavior.

 Choosing somewhere between three to six is recommended.
 Select values that truly define the organization.
 Look past what you carry out and home in on how you manage to complete things for some clues on what to keep and what to cut.

 Rituals and Language

-Company culture involves all the collective behaviors that end up seen throughout a workplace.
+Company culture involves all the collective behaviors that end up being seen throughout a workplace.
 Sometimes these behaviors have a familiar language.
-When choosing the best language, leadership and HR should meet to consider things like how the business is talked about, what is acceptable and what isn’t, and which language pulls the team together.
+When choosing the best language, leadership, and HR should meet to consider things like how the business is talked about, what is acceptable and what isn’t, and which language pulls the team together.

 Creating a universal language can be based on the desired culture.
 After creating guidelines, HR and leaders should work with teams to build the language together, so everyone plays a part.